aurels/phono/README.md

 ## Cache control

-All JSON responses are cached (5 minutes by default).
+All JSON responses are cached (5 minutes by default) for performance.
 You can override this timeout by passing the value you want as a 2nd parameter to the client's constructor :

       Phono::Client.new('424242424242424242424242', 3600) # responses will be cached for 1 hour